This is my January contribution to Hopeful Parents.

-There is Dr. Sandra Kaler, who was the first professional to accurately diagnosis Jacob at age 3 ½.
-Not only was Dr. Kaler supportive, she pointed me in the direction of the Westside Regional Center and the Los Angeles Unified School District for services.
+There was Dr. Sandra Kaler who was the first professional to accurately diagnosis Jacob at age 3 1/2.
+Not only was Dr. Kaler supportive, she pointed me in the direction of the Westside Regional Center and the Los Angeles Unified School District.
 She referred me to a professional speech therapist.
-She recommended the one-on-one aide that helped Jacob through preschool and kindergarden.
-Her assistance was invaluable and without it, I would have been lost.
-The road would have been longer, cumbersome and more difficult in my quest for Jacob's services.
+She recommended the one-on-one aide that made it possible for Jacob to stay enrolled in a private preschool and public kindergarten with his neuro-typical peers.
+Dr. Kaler's assistance was invaluable, and, without it, I would have been lost.
+I know that the road would have been much longer, cumbersome and more difficult in my quest for Jacob's services had I not had Dr. Kaler as my initial guide.

 I think the Beatles said it best.